-Autism Spectrum Disorder (ASD) is becoming a more widely recognized problem in the US.
+Autism Spectrum Disorder (ASD) is becoming a more widely recognized diagnosis in the US.
 According to the CDC, 1 in every 59 American children is on the autism spectrum, a rise of 15 percent over two years.
 Improvements in defining and diagnosing the disorder are at least partially responsible for this increase.
-Regardless of the reason behind this uptick in recent cases of ASD, it’s clear that autism is more of an issue than previously thought.
-As a result, ADS requires more of our attention.
+Regardless of the reason behind this uptick in recent cases of autism, it’s clear that autism is more of an issue than previously thought.
+As a result, ASD requires more of our attention.

 Thankfully, effective treatment is available.
 A therapeutic technique called Applied Behavior Analysis (ABA) provides positive results among individuals dealing with the symptoms of autism.
 Based on pioneering psychologist B.F.
 Skinner’s theory of operant behavior, ABA focuses on the close relationship between learning and behavior.
 ABA treatment encourages the development of positive actions through positive reinforcement.